 After a holiday season full of traveling, extended family, and time away from work, the ‘back to reality’ feeling sets in quite quickly with that first Monday back in your old routine.
 As a result, we see an increase in divorces in January and is often referred to as ‘divorce month’.

 How to start over after divorce

-- Grieve: An important part of the healing process is to allow yourself the time and space to grieve.
-No matter your feelings on your past relationship, a separation often comes with feelings of loss.
-Take the time to process these feelings and do not be afraid to reach out to family, friends or aa therapist to discuss this.
+1. Grieve: A key part of the healing process is to give yourself time and space to grieve.
+No matter your feelings on your relationship, a separation often comes with feelings of loss.
+Take time to process these feelings and don’t be hesitant to reach out to family, friends or even a therapist to discuss this.

-- New beginnings: You cannot control the past but you do have control over your future.
-What positive steps can you now take?
-Perhaps you may have been putting off continuing your education.
-Perhaps this is now the perfect time to take up a new hobby.
-Actively look for new hobbies, interests or projects.
+Look for new and exciting hobbies, projects or interests.
 By focusing on your future and all the positive steps you can take, this will take your mind off the past and help you move forward.

-We work with hundreds of customers on a daily basis going through a divorce and selling their engagement ring.
-We understand the unique set of challenges that divorce brings.
-But we also understand that if you are ready to part with the ring, this is can be a financially rewarding and empowering way to part with the past and move forward.
-We are an A+ BBB rated buyer, trusted by customers throughout the world as a safe way to sell engagement rings after divorce.
-Our hundreds of customer reviews are testimony to our dedication to providing a professional, high-end and hassle-free service.
-We buy your diamond jewelry, designer jewelry and luxury watches directly in as little as 24 hours.
-Simply click the button below to get started.
-Have any questions about selling?
-Do not hesitate to get in touch at email@example.com or call 646 758 0270, we are always happy to help.
+We are an A+ BBB rated buyer, trusted by customers worldwide as a safe way to sell engagement rings after divorce.
+Our hundreds of customer reviews are testimony to our dedication to providing a professional, high-end and stress-free service.
+We buy your diamond jewelry, designer jewelry, luxury watches and handbags directly in as little as 24 hours.
+Do not hesitate to get in touch at email@example.com or call 646 758 0270, with any questions you may have.